 The next photo shows the finished bowl (or dome), that we build upon now, as in contrast to the first tutorial we don't build here two hemispheres, but build up successively.
 Please note that all is ok, if the center of the bowl shows a perfect pentagon.

 Now we add successively triangles to the existing bowl shape - and often it's possible to add directly two- or three triangle blocks to the work piece.
 Best begin with a three-triangle one, and then a two-piece block, to add next.
 To verify the proper sideways shift of connected triangles use best the existing piece as alignment template - and whenever something is added, do so that perfect pentagons emerge as 'bow centers'.
+Maybe set even already the C rings, whenever such a pentagonal hole emerges - see the note further down this tutorial.
 The following photo shows addition of the first three-triangle block, as shown with large edge to large edge ring first.
 And it shows the verification-alignment of a further building block.
 If you happen to have woven the shift into the wrong direction (that happens), simply turn the piece around - bottom-up, and you have it.
 Just on three-triangle blocks it can happen, that some shift-connectors have to be removed and re-set, after correction.

 The following image shows the bowl/dome grown already to a complete hemisphere, as we're already through ten of the twenty needed triangles, after a three- and a two-triangle block is added to the five-triangle starter.
 Remember, that all is ok, if even looking pentagonal holes between five neighboring triangles emerge at their corner meeting points.
 If not, search for the alignment mistake, and correct on the spot.